 As mentioned, Heathrow is very, very busy and there was a queue of planes trying to get to the runway.
 They obviously build this time into the schedule as the published flight time was 1 hour 40 minutes but the actual ‘flying time’ was only 1 hour 10 minutes.

 Finally, after a little drive around Heathrow airport, we were at the front of the queue and quickly taking off, hurray!

 The In-Flight Service

-The in-flight food service is no longer included instead, you have to buy food from the M & S menu.
+BA Euro Traveller food used to be good however the in-flight food service is no longer included, instead you have to buy food from the M & S menu.
 As our flight was so short there wasn’t enough time to try it out.
 Luckily we didn’t want anything as they only managed to serve about 8 rows in 50 mins so we didn’t get a chance anyway.
 As there is a larger menu and you have to pay, the whole process is extremely slow.
 They definitely need to find a way to speed things up as if you are sitting at the back, at the current speed, we can’t see you getting any drinks if the flight time is under 2 hours.

 Apart from the food situation, everything was fine with the flight and we arrived in Hamburg on time.

 Overall we thought the service was fine although I don’t understand why they cut the free drinks.
 It was a negligible amount of the price and the service was quick.

 BA is not a budget carrier and we feel they should not follow some if their practices, especially when some of these are smartening up their service for the business customer.